KILTprotocol/docs/docs/develop/03_workshop/03_overview.md

 Without a specific CType, the presentation is meaningless.
 Thus, it is important to require this.
 We will [explain CTypes in more detail](attester/ctype) in a later chapter.
-A presentation is derived from a credential and does not need to contain all attributes.
+A presentation is derived from a Credential and does not need to contain all attributes.
 A <span className="label-role claimer">Claimer</span> could choose to hide their address from their passport if the <span className="label-role verifier">Verifier</span> is only interested in their age.

 ```mermaid